 Every year, KUCCPS gives students a time frame to change the universities and colleges placed to.
 2019 candidates have between June 15 to August 15, 2020, to do their transfer application.
-In our KUCCPS university transfer process for 2020, we will guide step by step how to do it.
+In the KUCCPS university transfer process for 2020, I will guide you step by step on how to do it.

 Apart from KUCCPS inter-university transfer or institution transfer, you can even do a change of course if you need to.